Part of the Accessibility audit

 Does the YouTube embed code include a title?

-The default YouTube embed code does not include a title attribute.
+The default YouTube embed code does not include a title tag.
 You need to add one manually after pasting the code.
 Example: title='Video: How to set up your account.'

 What if the iframe loads dynamically?